Featured Posts

 Innovations like this are a key reason for my optimism.
 But innovation has no moral valence by itself.
 It is not inherently good or bad, just irresistibly transformative.
 To make sure innovation transforms our world in positive ways, human beings need to point it in the right direction.
 That takes “public will.”

-Many organizations helped push the eradication resolution through the World Health Assembly, but the one you wouldn’t expect is Rotary International.
+Many organisations helped push the eradication resolution through the World Health Assembly, but the one you wouldn’t expect is Rotary International.
 Rotary is a service organization with 1.4 million members in almost every country in the world, including more than 50,000 in Great Britain and Ireland.

 Rotarians pledge to put "Service above Self", their motto, but they have no specific global health mandate.
 They are not polio experts.
 They are regular people who go to work and spend time with their families.
 For three decades, they have also spent time advocating for polio eradication, raising money to support vaccination, and giving kids polio drops all over the world.